 Learning from and in a Global Pandemic.
 Save the Children Denmark and the LEGO Foundation launch Championing Play – a new partnership programme

-The global pandemic is having a devastating impact on children around the world, especially children in societies already affected by poverty, inequities, vulnerabilities, and crises.
+The global pandemic is still having a devastating impact on children around the world - especially children in societies already affected by poverty, inequities, vulnerabilities, and crises.
 School closures, lockdowns, and the impingement of numerous basic services in low-resource contexts have kept many children at home for long periods.

 About Championing Play

-- Championing Play aims to directly reach up to 45,000 children between the ages of 0 – 12 years.
+- Championing Play will directly reach up to 45,000 children between the ages of 0 – 12 years.

 - This 18-month project will have the combined benefit of reaching children, caregivers, and teachers directly, adding to the evidence base and collective understanding of how to recognize and measure quality play and its outcomes.

-- Children will benefit from quality play-based interventions to improve learning, wellbeing, happiness, and resilience.
-They will also benefit from caregivers, parents, and teachers with more skills and understanding of the importance of play in children’s learning, wellbeing and development of holistic skills.
+- Children benefits from quality play-based interventions to improve learning, wellbeing, happiness, and resilience.
+They also benefits from caregivers, parents, and teachers with more skills and understanding of the importance of play in children’s learning, wellbeing and development of holistic skills.

 - We will increase our advocacy for the use of play for learning and wellbeing at home, in school and as part of national and global policies – backed-up by learning and evidence.

-- The programme supports the promises to children in the UN Sustainable Development Goals.
+- The programme supports the promises to children in the UN Sustainable Development Goals for 2030.